October 28, 2021 Update:

 Following up on the short-term extension that it issued in September, EPA has issued a notice of proposed rulemaking that will further extend the compliance deadline for the processing and distribution in commerce of certain PIP (3:1)-containing articles and the PIP (3:1) that is used to make those articles.
-The proposed rule, which EPA issued on October 21, 2021, invites stakeholder comments on the proposed compliance deadline extension.
+The proposed rule, which EPA issued on October 21, 2021 and published on October 28, invites stakeholder comments on the proposed compliance deadline extension.
+86 Fed.
+Reg.
+59684 (Oct.
+28, 2021).

 The proposed extension would apply to a wide range of PIP (3:1)-containing articles, including personal and industrial electronics and electrical equipment, as well as articles used in plastics material and resin manufacturing; air-conditioning and warm air heating equipment and commercial and industrial refrigeration equipment manufacturing; major household appliance manufacturing; motor and generator manufacturing; wire manufacturing; motor vehicle and parts; and transportation equipment manufacturing.
 Comments are invited from these industries on whether an alternative compliance date should be issued, as well as on the specific uses of PIP (3:1) in articles in supply chains, steps taken – and the time needed – to identify, test, and qualify appropriate substitutes, and on the need for replacement parts.